prodigy2m/Parse-Server-with-RocksDB-on-Digital-Ocean/README.md

 sh /parse-setup.sh
 ```

-### What you get with this install
-- Parse Server
-- Parse Dashboard
-- Mongo Db
-- NGINX (http server)
-- SSL License
-- HTTPS Access

 You will be asked couple questions along the way.
 Please answer truthfully :).
 Once you are through, you will be asked to restart the server.
 Once restarted, you are all DONE.

-NOTE: NOT RESPONSIBLE for this code at ALL.
-Install and use at your own risk.

 ###NOT WORKING: Dashboard.
 (Yet) - I don't know why forever-service doesn't want to start it.
 My other server works with same code but now it doesn't want to start.